errai34/astro-virtual-lab/README.md

 # Astro Virtual Lab

 The **Astro Virtual Lab** is an AI-human collaboration platform for astronomical research adapted from the brilliant work of Kyle Swanson with Virtual Lab @Stanford [https://www.biorxiv.org/content/10.1101/2024.11.11.623004v1.full.pdf].
-In this Lab, a human researcher works with a team of large language model (LLM) **agents** to perform astronomical research and data analysis.
+The Virtual Lab is available here: https://github.com/zou-group/virtual-lab.
+In this Astro-Human Lab, a human researcher works with a team of large language model (LLM) **agents** to perform astronomical research and data analysis.
 Interaction between the human researcher and the LLM agents occurs via a series of **team meetings**, where all the LLM agents discuss a scientific agenda posed by the human researcher, and **individual meetings**, where the human researcher interacts with a single LLM agent to solve particular astronomical tasks.

 ## Features